UMN-Kernel-Object/ukoos/doc/getting-started/troubleshooting.md

 - If you are not using the dev container, and your distribution's `tftp` times out (error shown below), install `busybox`, and try again.
 If Busybox conflicts with your current tftp package, remove that and then install Busybox again.
-Then, just running `tftp` should work.
+Then, running `busybox tftp` should work.
 This is an issue we are having with Fedora's tftp package, and possibly more.

 ```